-This was written soon after I finished my Teach For India Fellowship.
-A collection of my memoirs, reflections, and learnings is filed here.
+A collection of my memoirs, reflections, and learnings from my teaching days is filed here.

 The problems that ail the education system in India are more cultural than skill/commitment gap.

-Teaching is a job fuelled by inner mindsets much more than self-motivation, salary, will and intentions, love and concern for children, or knowledge of your subjects.
-And that’s why, real teaching is hard.
-A teacher who does not believe in the child but knows the subjects well shall spend hours explaining things to the class but won’t take seconds to give up on an unyielding child.
-A teacher who has the best intentions to change the system but does not have the belief in the child and self will give up when she sees that the child will almost certainly be married off in the next two years and hence it’s no use.
+Here’s why belief is so crucial: A teacher who knows the subjects well but does not believe in the child will spend hours explaining things to the class but won’t take seconds to give up on an unyielding child.
+A teacher who has the best intentions to change the system but does not have belief in the child and self will give up when she sees that the child will almost certainly be married off in the next two years and hence it’s no use.
 A teacher who loves kids but does not believe in them will succumb to emotions and hence lower her expectations from them – thus never letting the child reach his or her potential.

 Coming to the government school teachers, who I acquitted of all guilt without giving reason: these teachers teach the children at the lowermost strata of the society.
 Belief in such children is more important than it is anywhere else.
 A teacher who does not believe in a child going to an international school does him little harm; the child is likely to end up well anyway.
 A teacher who does not believe in a child from a disadvantaged background makes sure that she doesn’t even put the effort.
 They tend to feel that even if they raise the bar of the best they can do in class, the best that the child can get in life will remain limited.

 To some extent, this is true: problems these children face are not one, but many: and education is only one way to uproot them.
 But, so what?
 While they have been trained to teach, they have not been trained for mindsets.

 Once we counter the belief problem, other factors inevitably come in: